EthanTHoben/EthanTHoben.github.io/_pages/about.md

   - /about.html
 ---

-I created this website both as a convenient way to keep track the things I get up to, and as a way to show others what I'm about.
+I created this website both as a convenient way to keep track of the things I get up to, and as a way to show others what I'm about.

 Who am I?
 ======